By Robert Preidt HealthDay Reporter

-Crohn's disease can complicate everyday activities, but you can overcome most challenges.
-Try these strategies to smooth out wrinkles at home, at work, and in your relationships.
+Crohn's disease can complicate everyday activities, but you can overcome most of the challenges.
+Use these strategies to smooth out issues at home, at work, and in your relationships.

 Educate your family.
-Teach your family and friends what it's like to live with Crohn's.
+Tell your family and friends what it's like to live with Crohn's.
 They may be confused about th

 By Dennis Thompson HealthDay Reporter